Aviator Glacier: Exploration and naming

 The glacier was photographed from the air by Captain W.M.
-Hawkes, US Navy, on the historic first flight from New Zealand to McMurdo Sound on December 17, 1955.
+Hawkes, United States Navy, on the historic first flight from New Zealand to McMurdo Sound on December 17, 1955.

 An attempt to reconnoiter it by helicopter and to land a party of the New Zealand Geological Survey Antarctic Expedition (NZGSAE) on it had to be abandoned when USS Glacier was damaged in pressure ice in December 1958.
 It was named by NZGSAE, 1958–59, as a tribute to the hazardous work of pilots and other airmen in Antarctic exploratory and scientific operations.